-I don’t know about you, but I am well and truly in a fitness rut at this time of year.
-After a back injury last year followed by a LOT of festive indulgences I feel like I’m right back at the beginning and fitness has seriously taken a back seat in my life.
+I don’t know about you, but I often get stuck in a fitness rut.
+After a back injury last year followed by a LOT of indulgences I feel like I’m right back at the beginning and fitness has seriously taken a back seat in my life.

 So just how do you get back to it when the thought of the gym terrifies you and you just can’t seem to resist temptation in your diet?

 Well, I think I’ve cracked it.
 Here are my top tips for getting back to fitness when you’re stuck in a rut…and there isn’t a depressing salad or stroppy personal trainer in sight…

 Don’t Call it a Diet – I don’t know about you, but as soon as I say to myself ‘I’m on a diet’ I can’t stop thinking about all the foods I’m not supposed to touch.
 The cravings get more and more until I’m dreaming about chocolate and end up surrounded by McDonald’s wrappers in a greasy daze filled with regret!

 Unless you decide to follow a specific kick start plan – which can be incredibly motivating – try not to call your new way of eating a diet.
 Even if it’s just cutting down on one thing per day, or adding a bit more ‘value’ to every meal with another vegetable or grain will make a world of difference and really help you kick things off without feeling trapped.